Gary Kurmis, MD

 Dr. Kurmis is able to admit and treat patients at the following hospitals.

-Good Samaritan HospitalCHospital safety grade (Spring 2017)
+Good Samaritan HospitalCHospital safety grade (Fall 2019)

 Always check coverage with your doctor’s office.
-Book with Amino and we'll check for you.